Due to the COVID-19 pandemic, work search requirements have been modified as follows:

 You must be ready to accept "suitable" work while you collect benefits.
 Suitable work is work that you can reasonably do through your past training and experience.
 This means that you have to look for work in all your most recent occupations, especially if the chance of getting work in your primary skill area is not good.
-After you have claimed 10 full weeks of benefits (13 weeks for claims filed on or before 01/01/2014), suitable work also includes:
+After you have claimed 10 full weeks of benefits, suitable work also includes:

 - Any work that you can do, even if you have no experience or training in such work; unless you are hired through a union hiring hall or have a definite date to return to work.